Torticollis may be either:

-It is a primary focal dystonia which manifests as sustained involuntary contractions of the neck muscles leading to abnormal movements and postures of the head.
+Primary focal dystonia presents as sustained involuntary contractions of the neck muscles leading to abnormal movement and posture of the head.

-e.g. Tilting of the head to improve vision in 4th nerve palsy or in hemianopia.
+Associated with sustained muscle contractions, due to reflex mechanisms, or example, tilting of the head to improve vision in 4th (trochlear nerve) palsy or in hemianopia.

 Non-dystonic torticollis can be divided into: